vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 2.0.7 =
+* Fixed: Renewal orders that come from subscriptions made via Checkout could get stuck as "pending", even though a charge was actually created.
+Updating to this version fixes the affected orders and their statuses.

 = 2.0.6 =
 * Fixed: Campaigns now display their "after" price correctly.
 * Fixed: Properly propagate recurring pricing to our manually created subscriptions in Checkout.